MrParker93/tetris/README.md

 # tetris
-Creating a Tetris clone in Python using Pyxel and following test driven development practices.
+Creating a Tetris clone in Python using Pyxel.